wilhelm-lab/oktoberfest/ReadMe.md

 -   `ssl` = Use ssl when making requests to the prediction server, can be true or false; default = true

 -   `numThreads` = number of raw files processed in parallel processes; default = 1

--   `searchPath` = path to the search file (if the search type is msfragger, then the path to the xlsx file should be provided); default = ""

 -   `thermoExe` = path to ThermoRawFileParser executable; default "ThermoRawFileParser.exe"